Holiday Activities and Food Programme 2025

 How do I book on to HAF sessions?

-Please contact providers directly through the HAF online booking system and book your activities using the unique Evoucher code you will receive by 1 July from hello@holidayactivities.com
+Please contact providers directly through the HAF online booking system and book your activities using the unique Evoucher code you will receive on 09 March from hello@holidayactivities.com

-From the 24 June you will be able to view and search for suitable provision and register your interest through the new online booking system here and make bookings from the 1 July.
+Once you receive your Evoucher, you will be able to view and search for suitable provision and register your interest through the new online booking system here and make bookings from the 09 March.
 Register your interest and book early to avoid disappointment as spaces are limited.

 My child has additional needs, will HAF sessions be suitable?